-There can be no assurance that any of our pending patent applications relating to Vascepa or its use will issue as patents.
+There can be no assurance that any of our pending patent applications relating to VASCEPA or its use will issue as patents.

-We have filed and are prosecuting numerous families of patent applications in the United States and internationally with claims designed to protect the proprietary position of Vascepa.
+We have filed and are prosecuting numerous families of patent applications in the United States and internationally with claims designed to protect the proprietary position of VASCEPA.
 For certain of these patent families, we have filed multiple patent applications.
 Collectively the patent applications include numerous independent claims and dependent claims.
 Several of our patent applications contain claims that are based upon what we believe are unexpected and favorable findings from the MARINE, ANCHOR and REDUCE-IT trials.
 If granted, many of the resulting granted patents would expire in 2030 or beyond.
-However, no assurance can be given that these additional patents or any of our pending patent applications intended to cover the indication based on results from the REDUCE-IT clinical trial will be granted or, if they grant, that they will prevent competitors from competing with Vascepa.
+However, no assurance can be given that these additional patents or any of our pending patent applications intended to cover the indication based on results from the REDUCE-IT clinical trial will be granted or, if they grant, that they will prevent competitors from competing with VASCEPA.

 Securing patent protection for a product is a complex process involving many legal and factual questions.
 The patent applications we have filed in the United States and internationally are at varying stages of examination, the timing of which is outside our control.
 The process to getting a patent granted can be lengthy and claims initially submitted are often modified in order to satisfy the requirements of the patent office.
 This process includes written and public communication with the patent office.
 The process can also include direct discussions with the patent examiner.
 There can be no assurance that the patent office will accept our arguments with respect to any patent application or with respect to any claim therein.
-The timing of the patent review process is independent of and has no effect on the timing of the FDA's review of our NDA or sNDA submissions.
 We cannot predict the timing or results of any patent application.
 In addition, we may elect to submit, or the patent office may require, additional evidence to support certain of the claims we are pursuing.
 Furthermore, third parties may attempt to submit publications for consideration by the patent office during examination of our patent applications.
 Providing such additional evidence and publications could prolong the patent office's review of our applications and result in us incurring additional costs.
 We cannot be certain what commercial value any granted patent in our patent estate will provide to us.